-- The ODP.NET 11.2.0.3.0 release, as available in the corresponding Oracle Database patch set or Oracle Data Access Components (ODAC) release, supports TimesTen 11.2.1.6.1 and higher releases, specifically with the feature support documented in "ODP.NET namespace and class support with TimesTen" on page 15. - ODP.NET for TimesTen is supported on all Microsoft Windows 32-bit and 64-bit platforms that support TimesTen. - The 32-bit version of ODP.NET must be used with a 32-bit instance of the TimesTen database or TimesTen client.
-Likewise, the 64-bit version of ODP.NET must be used with a 64-bit instance of the TimesTen database or TimesTen client. - ODP.NET for TimesTen supports .NET Framework 2.0, 3.0, and 3.5 with Microsoft Visual Studio 2005 or later, and .NET Framework 4 with Microsoft Visual Studio 2010.
+- The ODP.NET 11.2.0.3.0 release, as available in the corresponding Oracle Database patch set or Oracle Data Access Components (ODAC) release, supports TimesTen 11.2.1 (11.2.1.6.1 and higher) and 11.2.2 releases, specifically with the feature support documented in "ODP.NET namespace and class support with TimesTen" on page 15. - ODP.NET for TimesTen can be used on all Microsoft Windows 32-bit and 64-bit platforms that support TimesTen.
+The 32-bit version of ODP.NET must be used with a 32-bit instance of the TimesTen database or TimesTen client.
+Likewise, the 64-bit version of ODP.NET must be used with a 64-bit instance of the TimesTen database or TimesTen client. - As of this release, ODP.NET for TimesTen can be used in the following environments: - ODP.NET for .NET Framework 2.0 with Microsoft .NET Framework 3.5 SP 1 or higher - ODP.NET for .NET Framework 4 with Microsoft .NET Framework 4 or 4.5